Employers added 175,000 jobs in April, marking a slowdown in hiring

 In addition to payrolls, data on wages and hours also came in weaker than expected.

+"A slowdown in payrolls to a decent pace to start the second quarter coupled with a slowing in wage gains will be welcome news to policymakers, who think the current policy stance is restrictive and will weigh on demand, economic activity and inflation over time," Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

+"Current readings also support the view that rates cuts — and not hikes — are the base-case scenario for the Fed this year," Farooqi added.

-The latest employment figures followed blockbuster job creation in March, when employers added a surprising and upwardly revised 315,000 jobs.
-Surprisingly strong economic growth and stubbornly high inflation have pushed back the Federal Reserve's timeline for nudging down borrowing costs for consumers and businesses.
+Surprisingly strong economic growth and stubbornly high inflation have pushed back the Fed's timeline for nudging down borrowing costs for consumers and businesses.

 Although many economists expected the campaign to tighten monetary policy to tip the U.S. into recession this year, robust job gains, healthy consumer spending and strong corporate profits have kept the economy chugging.